Home » Hydroponic Growing » iDOO Hydroponics Growing System Review

 When you’re adding water to the system, you wouldn’t want to dilute the current nutrients in the tank so that’s why it’s so important to add nutrients when you’re adding more water.

-I put two tall drinking glasses upside down on my counter and rest the tray with all of the plants still in their pods.
+I put two tall drinking glasses upside down on my counter and rest the tray with all the plants still in their pods.
 I just put one glass under each edge and this keeps me from damaging the roots or having to remove the plants from the holes.
 This works great.

 Keep plants with shorter roots closest to the pump.
 If the roots are getting very long, you can trim them with clean and sterilized scissors.